Kotlin/anko/README.md

 }
 ```

-There is an [example project](https://github.com/yanex/anko-example) showing how to include Anko library into your Android Gradle project.
+There is an [example project](https://github.com/kotlin/anko-example) showing how to include Anko library into your Android Gradle project.

-### IDEA project
+### IntelliJ IDEA project

 If your project is not based on Gradle, just attach the required JARs from the [jcenter repository](https://jcenter.bintray.com/org/jetbrains/anko/) as the library dependencies and that's it.